finn6666/Finns_ML/README.md

 - 🛠 **Software Development** – Exploring Python, SQL (PostgreSQL), and general programming concepts.
 - 📊 **Data Science & AI** – Passionate about real-world ML applications and making sense of data.

-## What I'm Working On
+## What I've been working on
 - 🎯 **Kaggle Titanic Challenge** – Improving preprocessing pipelines and model accuracy.
-- 💡 **LeetCode Daily Challenges** – Deeply breaking down problems for long-term understanding.
+- 💡 **LeetCode Daily Challenges** – Tackling Python and PostgreSQL challanges
 - 🔧 **PostgreSQL Learning** – Gaining confidence with databases for future projects.